ricebear-org/ricebear-org.github.io/discord.md

 |
 |-----#rules
 |-----#announcements
-|-----#org-list <----------- Please read here to see how to join a channel that has a restricted topic you want to talk about.
+|-----#org-list <----------- Read here to see how to join a channel that has a restricted topic you want to talk about.

 💬 main-text
 |